ysdn2018/the-next-website/src/content/work/offside-magazine.md

 ## WHAT'S NEXT

-Adding positive stories to add  balance the magazine and look at the good soccer can do for communities.
+Adding positive stories to add balance to the magazine and look at the good soccer can do for communities.